gendx/paralight/README.md

 slices as long as they are *indexed*, but for now only slices are supported.
 Come back to check when future versions are published!

+## Work-stealing strategy

 Paralight offers two strategies to distribute computation among threads:
-- "fixed" splits the input evenly and hands out a fixed sequential range of items to each thread,
+- [`RangeStrategy::Fixed`] splits the input evenly and hands out a fixed sequential range of items to each thread,
-- "work-stealing" starts with the fixed distribution, but lets each thread steal items from others once it is done computing its items.
+- [`RangeStrategy::WorkStealing`] starts with the fixed distribution, but lets each thread steal items from others once it is done computing its items.

 Note: In work-stealing mode, each thread processes an arbitrary subset of items in arbitrary order, meaning that the reduction operation must be both